LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 # Windlass Remote Control with Chain Counter and Signalk Feed

-This code builds on the work of AK-Hombergers original design.
+Crdeit for this app goes to AK-Hombergers  This builds upon his original design.
 In its current format it:

 * Is based on a Wemos D1 Mini (ESP8266) reading pulses from a conventional windlass chain sensor and WiFi access to effect control
 * Provides a wireless remote windlass control from any phone/tablet with wifi capability giving up/down/stop/chain-length-counter/counter-reset functionality